 On most campuses, there are many different students who are in high-profile positions.
-Along with student athletes, there may be resident advisors, members of student government, and others who can influence the experiences of their peer group.
-Like these others, student athletes need to realize that the average students around them are constantly aware of their behavior.
+Along with student-athletes, there may be resident advisors, members of the student government, and others who can influence the experiences of their peer group.
+Like these others, student-athletes need to realize that the average students around them are constantly aware of their behavior.
 In today’s social media-saturated world, even a small misjudgment can be turned into a big deal.

 That can have a negative impact on individual students, teams, and the program as a whole.

-This realization can be stressful, but it can also be turned into a positive.
+This realization can be stressful, but it can also be turned into a positive one.
 As athletes, few other students have such a tremendous opportunity to positively impact others.
 Athletes should be taught where their strengths and weaknesses lie so they can turn their unique talents into advantages.
 Emphasize teamwork, humility, and grace under pressure, and people will credit them for it.
 On the flip side, coach students about the temptations they’ll inevitably face, such as alcohol.
-There’s a right way and a wrong way for students to handle their adult responsibilities!
+There are a right way and a wrong way for students to handle their adult responsibilities!

 Failure is going to happen – even the greatest professional athletes deal with it.
-After all of the excitement of recruitment, pre-season, and the first semester fun, students can feel like they are invincible.
-That sets them up to take it hard if their team gets off to a rocky start for the season, or their grades take a hit while they deal with the higher standards of college.
-When all is said and done, much of the danger comes from seeing themselves as “only” student athletes.
+After all of the excitement of recruitment, pre-season, and first-semester fun, students can feel like they are invincible.
+That sets them up to take it hard if their team gets off to a rocky start for the season, or their grades take a hit while they deal with the higher standards of the college.
+When all is said and done, much of the danger comes from seeing themselves as “only” student-athletes.

 Athletic administrators have the unique opportunity to help students value their personal traits, not just their athletic prowess.
 Coaches get a unique view into how their student-athletes work with others, perform under pressure, and conduct themselves on the field and off.
 What a student might see as “just doing their thing” could be a powerful personal asset – but they need someone with wisdom and experience to give them perspective on what they’re doing right.